OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 Bring up the SSH session first, then start the Remote Desktop session.
-After you're done with the remote desktop, you will probably want to log out of Windows.
+After you're done with the remote desktop, you will probably want to log out of Windows (in the GUI).
 Whether or not you log out, please disconnect cleanly from within the Remote Desktop client program.
 Then you may exit the SSH session.